 Once cleaned, HSOS data is aggregated and analysed at the appropriate geographic levels (e.g. regional and governorate level for regional situation overviews) to produce an output that provides actors with an update on the humanitarian situation as it relates to the assessed sectors, providing the generalised perspectives of KIs.
-To help readers understand the specific context of numbers presented, the dataset displays the exact count of assessed communities in the area selected.
-As for the situation overviews, each contains a coverage map displaying the percentage of assessed communities per sub-district.
-The following are the types of variables/responses analysed:
+To help readers understand the specific context of numbers presented, the dataset displays the exact count of assessed communities in the area selected per indicator.